estherkyx/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to link a student to a class by specifying the student name and class index (or identifier).
+1. User requests to link a student to a class by specifying the student name and class timeslot (day and time).
 2. TutorFlow validates the student exists and the class exists.
 3. TutorFlow links the student to the class.
 4. TutorFlow shows a success message confirming the link.